Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Diffusion-Profile.md

 ## Details

-If a Material references a Diffusion Profile that is not in the list of available Diffusion Profiles, that Material uses the default Diffusion Profile, which has a white tint.
+If a Material references a Diffusion Profile that is not in the list of available Diffusion Profiles, that Material uses the default Diffusion Profile, which has a green tint.

 If the Volume with the Diffusion Profile Override is local, the **Fill Profiles With Scene Materials** button appears.
 Click this button to fetch the Diffusion Profiles from Materials inside the Volume's bounds and fill the **Diffusion Profile List** with them.
 Note that this does not work with Materials that use a ShaderGraph Shader.